L-Zou/L-Zou.github.io/README.md

 ## [Tableau Portfolio](https://public.tableau.com/profile/lily3153#!/)

 Below are several Tableau Dashboards created using public datasets.
-Each tableau workbook is located in the ["workbook directory"](https://github.com/L-Zou/L-Zou.github.io/tree/main/workbook) in this repo.
+Each tableau workbook is located in the ["workbook directory"](https://github.com/L-Zou/L-Zou.github.io/tree/main/workbook) of the L-Zou.github.io repo.
 A preview of each dashboard is available below.
 Click each title to fully explore the interactive dashboards on tableau public.
 SQL queries were used to wrangle the datasets into a suitible form for analysis and visualization.

 ### [Video Game Sales](https://public.tableau.com/views/Book1_16240831851680/Dashboard2?:language=en-US&:display_count=n&:origin=viz_share_link)